vbeakovic/ExData_Plotting1/CodeBook.md

-# Getting and Cleaning Data - Course Project
+# Exploratory Data Analysis - Course Project 1

 ## Introduction
 The final dataset of this project was created by tidying and subsetting the source data set from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine